316 free evidence-based calculators across 23 medical specialties

 Calculate the Child-Pugh score to classify the severity of chronic liver disease and estimate prognosis.
 Uses bilirubin, albumin, INR, ascites, and encephalopathy.

-Calculate the anion gap and albumin-corrected anion gap to help evaluate metabolic acidosis.
-Essential for the ER and ICU workup.
+Calculate anion gap and albumin-corrected anion gap to evaluate metabolic acidosis, narrow differential diagnosis, and monitor treatment response.

 Calculate the alveolar-arterial oxygen gradient to evaluate the cause of hypoxemia.
 Differentiates lung pathology from hypoventilation.